HypeT27/EXAME_CES11/README.md

 This is a RPG Action Game build for your mouse to crash!

-Get ready to kill all the enemies in all the world!!
+Get ready to kill the enemies in every place of the world!!
 They are waiting for you...

 ![World Map](src/Images/beginMap.jpg)